Coupling property and gradient estimates of L\'{e}vy processes via the symbol: Introduction and main results

-If $g$ satisfies \cite[(2.10) and (2.11)]{BRW},---these conditions coincide with the asymptotic properties required of $f$ in Theorem \ref{th1}---, we can apply Theorem \ref{th1} to the symbol $\Phi_{\rho}(\xi)$ with $f(s)=g(s^2)$, and follow the argument of \cite[Proposition 2.9 and Remark 2.10]{BRW} to get a new proof of \cite[Theorem 1.1]{BRW}.
+If $g$ satisfies~\cite{BRW}, (2.10) and (2.11), -- these conditions coincide with the asymptotic properties required of $f$ in Theorem \ref {th1} --, we can apply Theorem~\ref{th1} to the symbol $\Phi_{\rho }(\xi)$ with $f(s)=g(s^2)$, and follow the argument of~\cite{BRW}, Proposition 2.9 and Remark~2.10, to get a new proof of \cite{BRW}, Theorem 1.1.
 Note that this argument uses the fact that, we can (in law) decompose the L\'{e}vy process with exponent $\Phi(\xi)$ into two independent L\'{e}vy processes with characteristic exponents $\Phi_{\rho}(\xi)$ and $\Phi_{\mu}(\xi)$, respectively.

-(2) The considerations from (1) can be adapted to show that we may replace the two-sided estimate $\Re\Phi(\xi)\asymp f(|\xi|)$ in Theorem \ref{th1} by $\Re\Phi(\xi)\ge c\,f(|\xi|)$; this, however, requires that we know in advance that $\Phi(\xi)-cf(\xi)$ is a characteristic exponent of some L\'{e}vy process.
+(2) The considerations from (1) can be adapted to show that we may replace the two-sided estimate $\Re\Phi(\xi)\asymp f(|\xi|)$ in Theorem~\ref{th1} by $\Re\Phi(\xi)\geq cf(|\xi|)$; this, however, requires that we know in advance that $\Phi(\xi)-cf(\xi)$ is a characteristic exponent of some L\'{e}vy process.
 While this was obvious under \eqref{brw-cond} and for the difference of two L\'evy measures being again a nonnegative measure, there are no good conditions in general when the difference of two characteristic exponents is again an characteristic exponent of some L\'evy process.

-(3) The present result, Theorem \ref{th1}, trivially applies to most subordinate stable L\'evy processes: here the characteristic exponent is of the form $f(|\xi|^\alpha)$, $0<\alpha \leq 2$, but the corresponding L\'evy measures cannot be given in closed form.
-In Example \ref{ex1} below we have a situation where the L\'evy measure is known.
-Nevertheless the methods of \cite{BRW} are only applicable in \emph{one} particular case, while Theorem \ref{th1} applies to \emph{all} non-degenerate settings. \end{remark}
+(3) The present result, Theorem~\ref{th1}, trivially applies to most subordinate stable L\'evy processes: here the characteristic exponent is of the form $f(|\xi|^\alpha)$, $0<\alpha\leq2$, but the corresponding L\'evy measures cannot be given in closed form.
+In Example~\ref{ex1} below, we have a situation where the L\'evy measure is known.
+Nevertheless, the methods of~\cite{BRW} are only applicable in \textit{one} particular case, while Theorem~\ref{th1} applies to \textit{all} non-degenerate settings. \end{remark}

 Now we turn to explicit gradient estimates for the semigroup of a L\'evy process.
 For a function $u\in B_b(\R^d)$ we define